This startup is building the Pixar of the internet one TikTok at a time

 Now the plan is to take the more fully rounded character and expand her into an animated franchise that doesn’t just exist online, but in TV shows, movies, books, and more.

-This notion of birthing characters on social media alongside influencers like Williams—who have massive followings to plug into—and then moving those characters into more traditional lanes, is the core mission of Invisible, which is striving to become “the Pixar of the Internet,” says CEO Tricia Biggio.
-A former senior VP of unscripted television at MGM.
+This notion of birthing characters on social media alongside influencers like Williams—who have massive followings to plug into—and then moving those characters into more traditional lanes, is the core mission of Invisible, which is striving to become “the Pixar of the Internet,” says CEO Tricia Biggio, a former senior VP of unscripted television at MGM.
 “We want to launch indelible character IP in a world where people are actually spending more and more of their time.”

 Brennan said the idea for the company first occurred to him when he was at Snap, heading the company’s sports partnership division.
 While working alongside Snap’s AI and Bitmoji teams to secure licensing deals, “It got me thinking more generally about this idea of character IP on the internet,” he says.
 “Our phones are now the most popular screens in our lives.
 And for better or worse, social media is the most popular app on those phones.
 It didn’t make sense to me that 99% of household, animated IP had still only come from movies, TV, and publishing.
 Why can’t the next Toy Story come from Instagram or TikTok?”
 (Although those are Invisible’s primary platforms right now, the plan is to be platform agnostic.)
 It also didn’t make sense how much money is generally poured into producing animated films and TV shows that may or may not resonate with audiences.
 The low cost of making animated characters for the internet, and being able to experiment with them—and tweak them based on feedback and commentary that appears in real time—seemed like an obvious innovation.